riscv/sail-riscv/doc/VirtualMemory.md

 can speed up from tens of minutes to a few minutes).

-The main code in [vmem.sail](../model/sys/vmem.sail) is structured and commented to make it is easy to ignore/skip TLB-related parts.
+The main code in [vmem.sail](../model/sys/vmem.sail) is structured and commented to make it easy to ignore/skip TLB-related parts.

 ## Simplified call graph